awsdocs/amazon-elasticache-docs/doc_source/redis/OnlineMigration.md

 To migrate your data from Redis running on Amazon EC2 to Amazon ElastiCache requires an existing or newly created Amazon ElastiCache deployment\.
 The deployment must have a configuration that is ready for migration\.
 It also should be in line with the configuration that you want, including attributes like instance type and number of replicas\.

-Online migration is designed for data migration from hosted Redis on Amazon EC2 to ElastiCache for Redis and not between ElastiCache for Redis clusters\.
+Online migration is designed for data migration from hosted Redis on Amazon EC2 or on\-premise self\-hosted Redis to ElastiCache for Redis and not between ElastiCache for Redis clusters\.

 **Important**
 We strongly recommend you read the following sections in their entirety before beginning the online migration process\.